Planning your exhibit

 What the Royal Society can provide

-Please specify your exhibits power requirements in Form C.
+Exhibit spaces have access to different levels of power due to the building design.
+Please specify your exhibits power requirements in Form B.

 - 13-Amp power points as standard

-- Please specific approximate total power that your exhibit will use.
+- Please specific approximate total power if different to standard household power sockets

 Internet and IT resources